-In Introduction to Digital Painting, you will learn to understand the basics of what makes a successful painting, to choose the right tools, and to apply those skills to your own interests and career path.
+In this Digital Painting Course, you will learn to understand the basics of what makes a successful painting, to choose the right tools, and to apply those skills to your own interests and career path.
 You’ll learn the fundamentals of the painting process as well as time-saving workflows within Photoshop.
 Storytelling is also an important part of any visual medium, and you’ll learn how to use digital painting to share your own stories.

 Pro Artists Mentor You to Be Successful

-Our workshop allows you to learn, practice, and get 1:1 feedback and reviews from our mentors.
+Our digital painting course allows you to learn, practice, and get 1:1 feedback and reviews from our mentors.
 You will have the chance to learn from them in live conversations as they share insights about the industry and what qualities they look for in a digital artist.
 Our mentors will work directly with you to grow and improve your skills.

 Whether its landscapes or characters, Justin is always interested in the storytelling opportunities of paint.
 His digital painting skills are bolstered by over 7 years of working in oils and other traditional mediums.
 An experienced teacher, Justin is ready to help students at any experience level develop their painting skills and reach their artistic goals.

 *All times are in Pacific Time.
 For all Monday classes, due to the New Year's Holiday, the first Q&A will be rescheduled to later in the week.

 Sold Out?
 Sign Up for Our Waiting List